 '''

 $ pachctl create-pipeline -f https://raw.githubusercontent.com/pachyderm/pachyderm/

-→master/doc/examples/opencv/edges.json
+→master/examples/opencv/edges.json

 '''

-What Happens When You Create a Pipeline
+3.1.5 What Happens When You Create a Pipeline

-Creating a pipeline tells Pachyderm to run your code on the data currently in your input repo (the HEAD commit) as well as all future commits that happen after the pipeline is created.
+Creating a pipeline tells Pachyderm to run your code on the data in your input repo (the HEAD commit) as well as all future commits that occur after the pipeline is created.
 Our repo already had a commit, so Pachyderm automatically launched a job to process that data.

 This first time Pachyderm runs a pipeline job, it needs to download the Docker image (specified in the pipeline spec) from the specified Docker registry (DockerHub in this case).
-As such, this first run this might take a minute or so, depending on your Internet connection.
+This first run this might take a minute or so because of the image download, depending on your Internet connection.
 Subsequent runs will be much faster.